Lamouresparus/loveotudor.codes/content/posts/yaaas-i-got-in.md

 I have faith in God, I have faith in myself, I have faith in other people, and I have faith in the future.

+### **My Outreachy Journey 👩🏽‍🎨:**

+I got to know about Outreachy during the covid-19 stay at home.
+Before this, I had heard about open source and its benefits but felt it wasn't for newbies like myself.
+Later, I got to learn that with Outreachy I can contribute to open source with help from mentors even as a newbie.

+I applied to Outreachy fall 2020 but unfortunately did not get to the contribution phase, because my school time commitment changed due to the long break caused by Covid-19.

+This year, During my final exams, I committed myself to grow in my software engineering career and applied to Outreachy again.
+I was a lot more confident this time because I was done with school and could commit more time.

+The contribution phase was an adventure for me.
+From practically being clueless on what projects to contribute to because I couldn't find any kotlin projects, to finding ODK-X and making my first open-source contribution 😂.

+In my first PR, I replaced hardcoded strings in a particular file.
+I was so excited when my PR got merged 😁😁😁.
+The following week, there was a preview release of ODK-X version 2.1.9. and my changes were in there!
+Talk about joy 😂😂😂.

+During the contribution phase, I made a total of six contributions with three merged PRs.
+Although I experienced a major setback during the proposal submission, which I will talk about later.
+I would say this journey has been quite eventful, exciting, and thrilling.

 **YES, I MADE IT 🎉🎉🎉.
 I am here now as an ODK-X Intern in Outreachy 😊**